 Grooming is primarily supported by the Grooming Badge program to help provide world-class trail conditions.
 Supporters receive grooming reports via email and a high-vis zipper pull to show their support while out on the trails.
 Grooming badge donations are 100% tax deductible.

 Grooming reports are emailed to badge holders.
-They are also made available within 24 hours via the grooming reports link.
-Get your Grooming Badge to have reports emailed directly to you.
+They are also made available within 1-2 business days via the grooming reports link.
 Grooming updates for the Winter Sports Singletrack can be found on the Northern Michigan Mountain Biking Association website.

 Grooming reports are made possible by Short’s Brewing Company.